kanmeugne/kanmeugne.github.io/_posts/modsim/2020-09-18-sfml-cmake-windows.md

     thumb: SFMLCMAKE-thumb.png
 ---

-## Introduction

 Few months ago, I found an [article][3] that explains how to build [GoogleTest and GoogleMock][4] directly in a [CMake][5] project.
 Since the approach is amazingly straightforward, I have managed to test it with [SFML][6] on a simple graphical app.

-## Presentation of the Approach

-In his article, [Craig Scott][3] explained how to build *GoogleTest* and *GoogleMock* directly in a *CMake project*.
-The configuration can be used almost as-is to add *SFML* dependencies as an *external project*.
+The configuration used in the article can be exploited almost as-is to add *SFML* dependencies as an *external project* in a CMake-packaged app.
 The main idea is to invoke CMake *ExternalProject* command and perform the build at *configure time*.
-This fully integrates the *external project* to your build and gives you access to all the *targets*.
-The author uses two sets of rules to configure the *build*.
+This fully integrates the *external project* to the build and gives access to all the *targets*.

+### The Hack

-__CMakeLists.txt.in__ defines the external project references.
-All you need to know is the location of the official git repository of your external project and you are all set for this part.
-You might need to use a specific tag though.
+In the original post, the author used two sets of definitions to achieve this marvelous hack with googletest as the external project.
+First, a *CMakeLists.txt.in* file, that holds the external project references -- all you need to know is the location of the official git repository (or whatever compatible location) of your external project and you are all set for this part.

+**CMakeList.txt.in**
 {% highlight cmake %}
 cmake_minimum_required(VERSION 3.8)
 project(googletest-download NONE)